Periodic function: Generalizations

+The concept of periodicity can be generalized beyond functions on the real number line.
+For example, the idea of a repeating pattern can be applied to shapes in multiple dimensions, such as a periodic tessellation of the plane.
+A sequence can also be viewed as a function defined on the natural numbers, and the concept of a periodic sequence is defined accordingly.

 Antiperiodic functions

 One subset of periodic functions is that of antiperiodic functions.
 This is a function $f$ such that $f(x+P) = -f(x)$ for all $x$.
 For example, the sine and cosine functions are $\pi$-antiperiodic and $2\pi$-periodic.
 While a $P$-antiperiodic function is a $2P$-periodic function, the converse is not necessarily true.